If not, what is the best place in the world to lie on the beach while this turmoil is going on around us?

 Im struggling to see any signs of this so called 'economic crisis' here in Tasmania.
 Though its hardly beach weather.

 Berlins a good spot to go, the cities been so poor for so long and already had such high unemployment that apparently its holding up pretty well compared to other European towns.
-But its inland so no beaches. about 8 years ago
+But its inland so no beaches. over 10 years ago

 Hah, what an excellent idea!
 As another option, Vietnam is a pretty good cheap second alternative to (most of) Thailand, or possibly a move-to option if you run out of visa.

-Generally speaking, I found things to be almost half the price of Thailand for the equiv in Vietnam - ie: Double 3-4 star hotel rooms for d wanna check that out before starting any serious plans :) about 8 years ago
+Generally speaking, I found things to be almost half the price of Thailand for the equiv in Vietnam - ie: Double 3-4 star hotel rooms for d wanna check that out before starting any serious plans :) over 10 years ago

 Another suggestion to add is Bali.
 Depending on where you stay of course.
 Closer to the beach you will pay more for accommodation but i am sure there are plenty of tucked away places to stay on a tight budget.
-Allot of pensioners move to Indonesia from Australia because it is cheaper to live and their pension lasts a allot longer over there than in Australia. about 8 years ago
+Allot of pensioners move to Indonesia from Australia because it is cheaper to live and their pension lasts a allot longer over there than in Australia. over 10 years ago

 I'm in Thailand at the moment, it's not as cheap as I originally thought it was going to be before coming here but still it's a lot cheaper than back in the UK.
 As Ian said you can live cheaper away from tourist spots.
 Bangkok is obviously the most expensive but Phuket is also about 50% more expensive than less westernised places such as Krabi.